Air Pollution Can Hurt Your Heart

 Lots of people may not relate air pollution with the risk factor for heart disorders, but this is a fact that polluted air does more than making you cough and hiss.
 Heart disorders account for a huge segment of the millions of deaths resulting from air pollution globally every year, as per the latest study.
 Infants, elderly, as well as individuals with existing heart conditions, are most expected to be negatively affected by air pollution.

 Recent research studies have associated atrial fibrillation as well as blood clots formation in the lungs with the minute particulate matter in air pollution.
-This gives way to new concerns relating to all the ways air pollution has an effect on your health.
+This gives way to new concerns relating to all the ways that Air Pollution Can Hurt Your Heart Health.

 The bad air, containing damaging gases and particles, travels straight from your respiratory system or lungs into your cardiovascular system.
 When air pollutants go into your lungs, it results in inflammation.
 This inflammation penetrates the thin tissue of the lungs and then into the bloodstream, where it mixes and brings about certain cardiovascular problems such as heart attacks or stroke.
 Also, research has found that air pollution effects can influence your heart and circulation by: